tchughesiv/feast/infra/feast-operator/docs/api/markdown/ref.md

 TerminatingOrFailed and Failed are allowed values when podFailurePolicy is not in use.
 This is an beta field.
 To use this, enable the JobPodReplacementPolicy feature toggle.
 This is on by default. |
-| `managedBy` _string_ | ManagedBy field indicates the controller that manages a Job.
-The k8s Job
-controller reconciles jobs which don't have this field at all or the field value is the reserved string `kubernetes.io/job-controller`, but skips reconciling Jobs with a custom value for this field.
-The value must be a valid domain-prefixed path (e.g. acme.io/foo) - all characters before the first "/" must be a valid subdomain as defined by RFC 1123.
-All characters trailing the first "/" must be valid HTTP Path characters as defined by RFC 3986.
-The value cannot exceed 64 characters.

-This field is alpha-level.
-The job controller accepts setting the field when the feature gate JobManagedBy is enabled (disabled by default). |

 #### KubernetesAuthz